Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Introduction

 \begin{ex} Consider the presentable $\infty$-category of pointed spaces $\Spc_{*}$.
 The full subcategory $\Spc_{*}^{\op,\omega}$ of cocompact objects in its opposite belongs to $\Cle$.
-This is a non-stable example which can serve as an input for our theory. \end{ex}
+This is a non-stable example which can serve as input for our theory.